working-therapeutically-with-family-estrangement

 It’s starting to get dark early.”
 After several years of working together, I knew this was my client’s code for ‘Christmas is coming’, which for him meant a reminder of his family’s estrangement and the prospect of spending another festive season alone, with intense feelings of loneliness, grief and shame resurfacing.

 ‘Family estrangement’ is a term used to describe the breakdown of a relationship between family members.
 In the UK, it is estimated that 1 in 5 people are estranged from their family, with numbers on the rise (Stand Alone, 2015).
 Yet it is an area of relationships that has received little attention by psychotherapeutic theory, research and training.
-To help address this gap, the Inner Citadel Institute welcomed Dr Samantha Barcham for a two-part CPD on family estrangement.
-Dr Barcham (2021) has conducted doctoral research into this area, and it is her specialism in clinical practice.

-While every person’s experience is unique, Dr Barcham emphasised that “family estrangement often comes with incredible sadness and heartache for all those involved, and it is not something done on a ‘whim.’”
-Her research describes estrangement as a ‘relational injury’ or trauma (Barcham, 2021).
-As relational beings, a person’s sense of self-confidence and self-worth may be significantly impacted by family estrangement.
 Exploring a person’s lived experience of family estrangement and its impact on their sense of self in psychotherapy is nuanced work.
-In this post, we share six takeaways from the CPD sessions on working therapeutically with people who are estranged from/by their families:
+In this blog post, we share six takeaways from the CPD sessions on working therapeutically with people who are estranged from, or estranged by, their families:

 1. Reflect on your own assumptions towards family estrangement